ashwin2979/grub-truck/README.md

 ---

-Basic(due to time) testing of the JS code is implemented through Mocha and Chai.

 Some tradeoffs I made were choosing Leaflet as a lightweight and less feature-packed alternative to industry options such as Google Maps.
 I also focused a large amount on the front-end visual experience and haven't needed other links so I chose not to use a framework for organization.
 Given more time, I would implement many additional features.
 To name a few I would allow the user to indicate the number of trucks to display, provide a search-box for looking up food keywords, and pull the hours of service in the back-end.